 This corner is the long, sweeping "turnaround" at the far end of the Peru site.
 There is a lot of information here in this graph.
 Shown are Engine RPM (dark blue), Brake (light blue), Throttle (green), Boost Pressure (medium blue), Lateral G (red), and Vehicle Speed (purple)

 Some bits of information are immediately obvious.
-For example, the driver is a right-foot-braker, so the lag time between releasing the throttle and applying the brake shows up as a gap between the throttle trace and the brake trace.
+For example, the driver brakes with his right foot, so the lag time between releasing the throttle and applying the brake shows up as a gap between the throttle trace and the brake trace.
 As well, turbo lag is clearly indicated by the length of time between throttle application and the boost trace stabilizing.

 By doing a histogram of the RPM trace of the entire course, we get the following: